finarly/Notes/Complete/dbt/materializations.md

 ```
 - {{ this }} is the current existing database object mapped to this model.
 We use this because we don't want to ref and model to itself
 - is_incremental(): Checks 4 conditions, if the answers to below conditions are **Yes Yes Yes No** then this is an incremental run.
-    - Does this model already exist ias an object in the database?
+    - Does this model already exist as an object in the database?
-    - Is that database obkect a table?
+    - Is that database object a table?
     - Is this model configured with **materialized='incremental'**?
     - Was the --full-refresh flag passed to this dbt run?